REGULAR HOKKAIDO HIKERS WILL SEE BEARS

 Bear encounters are increasing in frequency in Hokkaido, in all kinds of terrain including urban peripheries.
 Do not assume there will not be bears where you are going.

 However, actual attacks have not increased significantly, remain rare and do not usually involve hikers on established trails.

 Make noise when hiking, especially on forest trails and in undergrowth, and consider carrying a bell.
 If practical, carry bear spray and have it accessible.

-The recent media attention on the spate of bear attacks, including fatalities, makes me wonder if I should be reconsidering this attitude, especially as one victim appears to have been a hiker.
-This is unusual as attacks on hikers are usually extremely rare; the worst incident I know of took place on Kamuiekuuchikaushi-yama in the Hidaka mountains in 1970, and involved a female bear stalking a university hiking group from Kyushu, killing three of them in separate attacks over a couple of days (see an overview of the incident in Japanese here).
+Data from official reports and statistics indicate that attacks on hikers are still extremely rare.
+The worst incident I know of took place on Kamuiekuuchikaushi-yama in the Hidaka mountains in 1970, and involved a female bear stalking a university hiking group from Kyushu, killing three of them in separate attacks over a couple of days (see an overview of the incident in Japanese here).
 The same mountain was the site of two more attacks on hikers in July 2019.
 Thankfully neither was fatal, though one victim was mauled badly enough to require evacuation by helicopter.

-In the vast number of scenarios where people have been attacked by bears in Hokkaido, the human has strayed into the bear’s territory and is competing for its food resources.
+In the majority of instances where people have been attacked by bears in Hokkaido, the human has strayed into the bear’s territory and is competing for its food resources.
 Thick undergrowth also dramatically increases the chances of an unexpected encounter and an attack from a startled bear.
 The attacks in July 2019 followed this pattern; both involved solo hikers unexpectedly encountering a bear on the trail soon after dawn.
 The general consensus has been that bears will actively avoid humans and move away if aware of our presence, hence the need to make a noise when hiking through undergrowth.